 On February 13, 1965, Malcolm X’s home in New York City was bombed.
 He and his family were not hurt and he decided to keep a longstanding speaking commitment at Detroit, Michigan, arriving the next day to give the presentation below.
-This proved however to be his last public appearance.
+This proved to be one of his last public appearances.
 One week later on February 21, Malcolm was killed as he began to give a presentation in Harlem.

 Attorney Milton Henry, distinguished guests, brothers and sisters, ladies and gentlemen, friends and enemies:

 I want to point out first that I am very happy to be here this evening and I’m thankful for the invitation to come here to Detroit this evening.
 I was in a house last night that was bombed, my own.
 It didn’t destroy all my clothes, not all, but you know what happens when fire dashes through–they get smoky.
 The only thing I could get my hands on before leaving was what I have on now.

 It isn’t something that made me lose confidence in what I am doing, because my wife understands and I have children from this size on down, and even in their young age they understand.
 I think they would rather have a father or brother or whatever the situation may be who will take a stand in the face of any kind of reaction from narrow-minded people rather than to compromise and later on have to grow up in shame and in disgrace.

 So I just ask you to excuse my appearance.
 I don’t normally come out in front of people without a shirt and a tie.
 I guess that’s somewhat a holdover from the ‘Black Muslim’ movement, which I was in.
 That’s one of the good aspects of that movement.
 It teaches you to be very careful and conscious of how you look, which is a positive contribution on their part.
 But that positive contribution on their part is greatly offset by too many other liabilities.